IamZenDevX/Hospital-Management-System/README.md

 <h2 align="left">Database Structure</h2>

-The platform will require a relational database to manage Users,Doctor-Location,Appointment,Location.
+The platform will require a relational database to manage User,Doctor and Booking .
 Below is a proposed database structure with the key tables.

 ### **Tables**: